PANCE Blueprint Pulmonary (10%)

 • CT chest: diffuse patchy fibrosis with pleural-based honeycombing

-• PFTs will demonstrate a restrictive pattern - opposite of what you would see with asthma
+• PFTs will demonstrate a restrictive pattern - the opposite of what you would see with asthma

-• Lung volume decreases in restrictive lung disease and the FEV1/FVC ratio is greater than 80% (increased) due to a significant decrease in forced vital capacity (FVC)
+• The FEV1/FVC ratio may be normal or greater than 80% (increased) due to a significant decrease in forced vital capacity (FVC)

 Chest CT showing classic "honeycombing"